 Designing a company logo is much more complicated than you might imagine.

 Consider hiring an expert designer as soon as you start thinking about a logo redesign since it can save you a lot of time and money.

 That being said, there are some different types of logo design to consider as your future branding.

-Even if you have a logo already, try comparing it to these kinds and see which type corresponds your current branding:
+Even if you have a logo already, try comparing it to these types and see which type corresponds to your current branding:

 These logos are completely abstracted, meaning that they do not have any wording present.

 Think about Pepsi and you will have the right idea.